findmory/fontsInRN/README.md

-# Display all of the Fonts Available in React Native out of the box
+# Searchable list of all fonts available in React Native out-of-the-box

 Based on the list found at [react-native-training/react-native-fonts](https://github.com/react-native-training/react-native-fonts)